Auto-discovery

 - OpenAPI 3.x and Swagger 2.0 specs, in both JSON and YAML formats

-- Thousands of popular APIs covered out of the box through a continuously-updated pre-built catalog
+- 100,000+ APIs covered out of the box through a continuously-updated catalog - the world's largest MCP-ready API directory

-- Standard discovery protocols that let well-configured APIs advertise their own specs
+- Standard discovery protocols (RFC 8631, RFC 9727) that let well-configured APIs advertise their own specs

 For most APIs, discovery is completely automatic.
 You configure a single URL and your LLM gets tools within seconds: